What are my rights as a voter?

 You can also read their guides on Voter Intimidation and Concerning Poll Watchers and Authorized Representatives

-If you have any additional questions, you can contact a librarian can chat us, call us at 412-622-3114 or email us at info@carnegielibrary.org.
+If you have any additional questions, you can contact a librarian can chat us, call us at 412-622-3114 or fill out our contact form here.

 • Answered By Julie Horowitz